 Withdrawal from the University

 Withdrawing from the University is a formal administrative procedure; merely ceasing to attend classes will not be considered an official withdrawal from the University.
 A student withdrawing from the University is expected to file in the Oxford One Stop or Regional/Campus Records and Registration Office.
-The withdrawal form must be signed by the student’s divisional advisor or the proper University official as indicated on the withdrawal form.
-An international student on a non-immigrant student visa must also obtain the signature of the International Student Advisor on the withdrawal form.
+A student withdrawing from the University on any Miami campus must submit the online form located on the One Stop website (miamioh.edu/onestop).
 The withdrawal deadline is 5:00 p.m. on the last Friday of the term’s classes preceding final exam week.
 Official withdrawals are noted on a student’s academic record (transcript).
 Refunds follow University policy, available via the One Stop website at MiamiOH.edu/OneStop.
 Students considering withdrawal from the University are strongly encouraged to contact their lenders and insurance agents to determine continued eligibility for loan deferments and insurance coverage.

 - If a student officially withdraws during the first 20 percent of any semester, accelerated course or summer term, no grades will be recorded.